-Serbia: RES market framework improved, RES target 2020 delayed9.
-September 2015. / News Serbia Energy
+Serbia: RES market framework improved, RES target 2020 delayed, News Serbia Energy

 Serbia applies a feed-in tariff model since 2009, updated in 2011 and 2013.
 Generators of energy from renewable sources are considered privileged producers.
 This applies to HPP also.

 According to the NREAP, Serbia plans to develop only 500 MW in wind until 2020 and introduced an intermediate cap of 300 MW until the end of 2015 despite this being one of the most cost-effective ways to ensure Serbia is on the trajectory to 2020.
 For solar PV, there is an overall cap of 10 MW until 2020, out of which there were 7,2 MW already installed by the end of 2014.

 Privileged producers are entitled to a feed-in tariff, established according to a pre-deﬁned methodology based on capacity for energy from wind, hydro (up to 30 MW), solar PV, biomass, biogas, geothermal, waste and landﬁll and sewage gas for a period of 12 years.
 The feed-in tariff is adopted in EUR/MWh and indexed with the inﬂation rate in the Eurozone.